sxyazi/go-collection/README.md

   </details>

-- Has: Checks if the dict contains the specified key
+- `Has` checks if the map contains the specified key

   <details>
   <summary>Examples</summary>